-A Setpoint
+\A Setpoint

-This function establishes the pH trip point for relay A. Use the LEFT arrow key to select the first digit to be modified.
+This function establishes the oxygen trip point for relay A. The entry value is limited to a value within the range specified in "Set Range".
+Use the LEFT arrow key to select the first digit to be modified.
 Then use the UP and LEFT arrow keys to select the desired numerical value.
 Press ENTER to store the new value.

-A Hysteresis
+\A Hysteresis